Mueljr/AWS_Demos_ZtoH_2024/Deploy Three-Tier Application on AWS EKS/README.md

 **About App:** Stan's Robot Shop is a sample microservice application designed as a sandbox to test and learn containerized application orchestration and monitoring techniques.

-The application deployed has 12 microservices running, and is copped from IBM's Instana.
+The application deployed has 12 microservices running, and is copped from IBM's Instana Project.

 After initial configurations are done, an **helm chart** is employed for better organization and management.